 CCTV cameras and in general, video surveillance systems are exponentially becoming intrusive but generate substantial data protection law issues according to the EDPB.

-The European Data Protection Board (EDPB) issued guidelines on the processing of personal data through video devices which covers basic CCTV cameras merely collecting images.
+The European Data Protection Board (EDPB) issued guidelines on the processing of personal data through video devices that covers basic CCTV cameras merely collecting images.
 But the guidelines also apply to more invasive technologies such as smart cameras and devices, collecting biometric data whose operation shall be continuously reassessed because of the potential risks connected to their malfunctioning.

 When is the GDPR applicable to video surveillance devices?